DangMinh24/Word2Vec-Tensorflow-Simple-Build/README.md

 According to 1/, a function that need to maximize is: J=z2_t - log(sum(exp(z2))) => loss=log(sum(exp(z2))) - z2_t where z2_t is a z2 of t where t=target word

+To minimize loss function, I use Gradient Descent Optimization, which finds derivation of W and W2, then update W and W2 according to formular: new_W= old_W -learning_rate\*derivation